pelican-plugins/avatar/README.md

 Acknowledgments
 ---------------

-Thanks to [Justin Mayer][] for helping with migration of this plugin under the Pelican Plugins organization, to [Troy Curtis][] for adding support for page generator and global generator context and for making improvements in the Poetry workflow, to [Lucas Cimon][] for fixes in the test suit and in the CI support, and to [Christian Clauss][] for Python 3 porting.
+Thanks to [Justin Mayer][] for helping migrate of this plugin under the Pelican Plugins organization, to [Troy Curtis][] for adding support for page and global generator context and for improving the Poetry workflow (even though we are now using PDM), to [Lucas Cimon][] for fixing the test suite and providing CI support, and to [Christian Clauss][] for the Python 3 port.

 [Justin Mayer]: https://github.com/justinmayer
 [Troy Curtis]: https://github.com/troycurtisjr